ecmwf/polytope/docs/Service/Features/trajectory.md

 In this case a point must contain a value for each axis.

-`inflate` determines the shape that will be swept along the trajectory, by default the value is `round` whihc corresponds to a circle in 2D and a sphere in 3D.
+`inflate` determines the shape that will be swept along the trajectory, by default the value is `round` which corresponds to a circle in 2D and a sphere in 3D.
 The other value available is `box`.
-This sweeps and n dimensional box along the trajectory depending on the `axes` specified.
+This sweeps an n-dimensional box along the trajectory depending on the specified `axes`.

 ```python
 request = {